 SBFC analyses will use the left and right dlPFC and vmPFC, amygdala, and striatum as seeds, with masks derived from the FSL Harvard-Oxford Atlas (Desikan et al., 2006), for first-level analyses in the CONN toolbox.
-We will use the rsfMRI scan to derive correlation maps between the respective seeds and all other brain voxels.
+We will use the rsfMRI scan to derive correlation maps between the respective seeds and all other brain voxels using Pearson’s correlations and no weighting.
 Fisher’s z-transformation will be used to normalize individual r statistics (resampled to 1 mm3 voxels, original: 2.5 × 2.5 × 2.5 mm).